gmilteer/GoodREADME-Generator/README.md

   6. [Testing](#userTesting)
   7. [Questions](#questions)

-  # projectDescription:
+  # Project Description:
-  README gerated after user follows prompts
+  This application generates a README.md from the user's input.
+The application will be invoked using node index.js.
+The user will follow the prompts to gereate the README.md.

-  # installationProcess:
+  # Installation Process:
-  npm init, npm install axios, npm inquirer
+   npm init, npm install inquirer, npm install axios

-  # userUsage:
+  # User Usage:
-  to generate a good readme
+  User is prompted to answer questions.
+Once the questions are answered, a README file will be generated.

-  # licenseUrl:
+  # License:
   MIT

-  # userContributors:
+  # Contributors:
   Georgia Milteer

-  # userTests:
+  # Tests:
   test

   https://drive.google.com/file/d/1v4PRAYIJLHMFwq9OWZtBPUoQ15E4RilT/view